lerthy/ECSProject/terraform/modules/cloudfront/README.md

 # CloudFront Module

-This module creates a CloudFront distribution for serving the static frontend from S3, with logging and HTTPS support.
+This module creates a CloudFront distribution for serving the static frontend from S3, with logging and HTTPS using the default CloudFront certificate (no ACM required).

 ## Inputs
 - `comment`: Comment for the distribution